SilenceX12138/SilenceX12138.github.io/content/publication/jiang2023protogate/index.md

 ---
-title: "ProtoGate: Prototype-based Neural Networks with Local Feature Selection for Tabular Biomedical Data"
+title: "Prototype-based Neural Networks for Tabular Biomedical Data"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here